CIS-OrgTest/support/Support Request.md

 ####Step 7
-#####Create a title specific to you request and a descriptive comment on what your support request is (Make sure to "@mention" the user you would like to send you request to)
+#####Create a title specific to you request and a descriptive comment on what your support request is.
+Make sure to "@mention" the user you would like to send you request to.
+(Check out this blog for more information on @mention)

 ![Create issue](https://raw.githubusercontent.com/BAH-CIS/Test/master/Images/Support%20Request/Support%20Step%207.png)